Parameterized Spanning Tree Congestion: FPT Algorithms

 \proofsubparagraph{Leaf components and non-leaf components in a spanning tree.} Let $T$ be a spanning tree of $G$.
 We call $C \in \cc(G-S)$ a \emph{non-leaf component} in $T$ if there exists $C' \in \cc(T[V(C)])$ such that $|N_{T}(V(C')) \cap S| \ge 2$; otherwise, we call $C$ a \emph{leaf component} in $T$.
 Intuitively, a non-leaf component connects some vertices in $S$, while a leaf component does not.
 Observe that from the type $(i,j)$ in $T$ of a component, we can easily check if the component is a leaf or a non-leaf.

 We can see that the number of non-leaf components is small as $T$ contains no cycle.

 \begin{observation} There are at most $|S|-1$ non-leaf components in $T$. \end{observation}

-Let $H$ be the subgraph of $G$ induced by $S$ and the vertices in non-leaf components.
+Let $H$ be the subgraph of $G$ induced by $S$ and the vertices in non-leaf components; note that $H$ has at most $k^2$ vertices.
 Observe that adding leaf components to $H$ never decreases the number of connected components in $T[V(H)]$.
 Hence, the following holds.

 \begin{observation} $T[V(H)]$ is a spanning tree of $H$.
 Furthermore, for each leaf component $C$ in $T$, $T[V(H) \cup V(C)]$ is a spanning tree of $G[V(H) \cup V(C)]$. \end{observation}

 By \cref{obs:vi-local-spanning-tree}, an edge in $H$ is detoured in $T[V(H)]$ and an edge in a leaf component $C$ is detoured in $T[V(H) \cup V(C)]$.
 This implies the following locality of leaf components.